Live Streaming Server – How to Build One, and Should You Do It?

 Ad-free Streaming

 Free live-streaming platforms such as YouTube and Facebook expose you to a large audience but are full of ads.
 Most viewers find them annoying as they break the rhythm and reduce engagement.
-With Dacast, you and your audience can enjoy seamless, ad-free high-quality playback and live streaming.
+With Dacast, you and your audience can enjoy seamless, ad-free high-quality playback and live streaming, thanks also to access to the best audio codecs.

 24/7 User Support